skaramicke/phased-array/README.md

 ## Antenna Array Simulator

 This project is a web-based Antenna Array Simulator that allows users to visualize and interact with antenna arrays.
-The simulator provides a graphical interface to place antennas, set transmission targets, and observe wave propagation and emission circles.
+The simulator provides a graphical interface to place antennas, set a transmission target, and observe wave propagation and emission circles.

+## Warning

+The algorithms are under development and may not be accurate.
+The simulator is intended for educational purposes only, for the time being.

 ### Features